 Our Accessibility Commitment

-Community Hospice of Texas is committed to meeting the accessibility standards known as Web Content Accessibility Guidelines (WCAG) 2.0 AA.
+Community Healthcare of Texas is committed to meeting the accessibility standards known as Web Content Accessibility Guidelines (WCAG) 2.0 AA.
 These have been adopted by W3C, the World Wide Web Consortium, as part of its Web Accessibility Initiative.

 Testing for Accessibility Problems